Purpose of the publication

-- one percentage point or more in only Germany, New Zealand, the United Kingdom and the United States.
+- One percentage point or more in only Germany, New Zealand, and the United Kingdom.

-- less than half a percentage point in Austria, Belgium, France and Norway.
+- Less than half a percentage point in Austria and Norway.

-Table F. Customs duties collected on behalf of the European Union
+Table E. Customs duties collected on behalf of the European Union

 How to obtain this publication